TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Recent changes/additions
 ------------------------------
+New for r211:
+Updated for mgstpp 1.0.11.0

+Added: itemLevelIntScope - Int-Scope level, itemLevelIDroid - Int-Scope level.
+Lets you set the item grade - thanks Saladin1251 for the suggestion.
+(via Player restrictions > Item level menu)

+Fixed: Invisible tanks in Afghanistan freeroam sideops with vehicle patrols on.
+Misspelled veh_rl_east_tnk_fpkd as veh_rl_east_tank_fpkd when I renamed them back in r196 due to snakebite dictionary update.
+Oops - thanks pk5547 for save data and report.

 New for r210:
 Fixed: Quarantine platform soldiers having no weapons with custom equip table.
 Fixed: mbNpcRouteChange - 'Soldiers move between platforms' not working on initial cluster load, looks like I broke it in r208 - thanks pk5547 for save data, others for the report.